Firebase On Premise Alternatives

 These are the top 5 alternative on-premise options to Firebase.

-Back4App is a reliable and open-source backend.
+Back4App is a reliable and open-source backend, and it is the first self-hosted Firebase option.
 It offers a high level of reliability and is scalable for developers.
-Back4App is a top choice for the development of mobile, web, and Internet of Things applications.
+Back4App is a top choice for developing mobile, web, and Internet of Things applications.

-- Back4App has a feature-rich database that lets users perform easy storage, synchronization, and update of application data.
+- Back4App has a feature-rich backend that lets users perform easy storage, synchronization, and update of application data.

 - Back4App users can take advantage of both Rest APIs and GraphQL APIs.